 - This blog is based on a recent submission by the author to the call for ‘best practices, challenges and lessons learned from existing financial instruments at all levels that address the risk of loss and damage associated with the adverse effects of climate change’ by the UNFCCC’s Executive Committee of the Warsaw International Mechanism for Loss and Damage.

 - The post gives the views of its author, not the position of LSE Business Review or the London School of Economics.

 - Featured image credit: Wikimedia Commons

 - Before commenting, please read our Comment Policy

-Swenja Surminski is a Senior Research Fellow at LSE’s Grantham Research Institute on Climate Change and the Environment, as well as a member of the Centre for Climate Change Economics and Policy (CCCEP).
-She is Programme Leader for the ‘climate risk, insurance and private sector’ work-stream at the institute, overseeing research projects from a multi-disciplinary field.
+Swenja Surminski is a senior research fellow at LSE’s Grantham Research Institute on Climate Change and the Environment, as well as a member of the Centre for Climate Change Economics and Policy (CCCEP).
+She is programme leader for the ‘climate risk, insurance and private sector’ work-stream at the institute, overseeing research projects from a multi-disciplinary field.
 Her work focuses on climate adaptation and disaster risk reduction with a special interest in the role of the private sector, particularly insurance.
-She was recently appointed lead author for the business and industry chapter of the UK Climate Change Risk Assessment.
-She is a Visiting Academic at the Bank of England and a contributing author to the IPCC.
+Swenja was recently appointed lead author for the business and industry chapter of the UK Climate Change Risk Assessment.
+She is a visiting academic at the Bank of England and a contributing author to the IPCC.
 Swenja is the lead academic for a World Bank project on the Triple Resilience Dividend of Disaster Risk Management (DRM).
 She has published widely and works closely with industry and policy makers at a global level, in a developing country context, across the EU and within the UK.
 Swenja is a founding member of the new Loss and Damage Network, aiming to foster policy-science exchanges under the UNFCCC’s Loss and Damage work programme.